The Steps To Calm

 Our intensive workshops provide an opportunity to work with leading members of our faculty over the course of a highly structured session.

 Sessions are limited to 23 participants and will be based at The School of Life classroom.
-Light refreshments and the corresponding workshop curriculum is included in the ticket price.
+Light refreshments, drinks and a copy of our book Calm is included in the ticket price.

 The School of Life Curriculum has been written, designed and quality assured by The School of Life HQ in London, led by Alain de Botton.
 Presented as an EQ learning journey, these 12 classes and 4 full-day workshops bring together over 10 years of teaching and continuous improvement of our emotional intelligence curriculum around the world.